kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 * __External__ control planes are offered and controlled by some system other than Cluster API, such as GKE, AKS, EKS, or IKS.

-As of v1alpha2, __Machine-Based__ is the only control plane type that Cluster API supports.

 The default provider uses kubeadm to bootstrap the control plane.
 As of v1alpha3, it exposes the configuration via the `KubeadmControlPlane` object.
 The controller, `capi-kubeadm-control-plane-controller-manager`, can then create Machine and BootstrapConfig objects based on the requested replicas in the `KubeadmControlPlane` object.

 ## Custom Resource Definitions (CRDs)